vapoursynth/vapoursynth/doc/blankclip.rst

    :module: std

    Generates a new empty clip.
 This can be useful to have when editing video or for testing.
 The default is a 640x480 RGB24 24fps 10 second long black clip.
-   Instead of specifying every property individually BlankClip can also copy the properties from *clip*.
+   Instead of specifying every property individually BlankClip, can also copy the properties from *clip*.
 If both an argument, such as *width*, and *clip* is set, then *width* will take precedence.

    It is never an error to use BlankClip.